Over the last five years the tech sector has been a great place to invest.

 Another growing tech company to consider buying is Bravura Solutions.
 It is a fintech company providing software products and services to the wealth management and funds administration industries.
 The key product in its portfolio is the Sonata wealth management platform.
 Sonata is a next generation wealth management administration system which allows users to connect and engage with their clients anytime, anywhere, via computers, tablets, or smartphones.
 Demand has been growing very strongly in the last few years, leading to Sonata becoming its biggest contributor to earnings.
 Pleasingly, Sonata still has a significant market opportunity and should be a key driver of growth over the next decade.
 Furthermore, I expect its growth to be complemented by a number of acquisitions that have opened the door to new and lucrative markets.

 A final tech share to consider buying is Zip Co.
 It is a provider of buy now, pay later (BNPL) services online and in store.
 Thanks to the growing popularity of BNPL with consumers and merchants, Zip Co has been growing at a rapid rate over the last couple of years.
 The good news is that this has continued in FY 2020.
 Earlier this month Zip Co released its second quarter update and revealed record quarterly transaction volumes of $562.6 million.
 This was up 85% year on year and 40% quarter on quarter.
 I’m confident there will be more of the same over the remainder of FY 2020 and beyond.

-The post 3 exciting ASX tech shares that could be market beaters in the 2020s appeared first on Motley Fool Australia.
+The post 3 exciting ASX tech shares to buy right now appeared first on Motley Fool Australia.